kinguser982/Downloader/README.md

 3) click on "File-to-link" (on left side)

+4) click on "Run workflow" (on right side)

-4) then paste the file link!!!
+5) then paste the file link!!!

-5) click on "Run workflow" (on right side)
+6) click on "Run workflow"

 # it doesn't matter how big ur file is.